PodMov Daily: Friday, January 10

 Regardless of quality, discovery is tough in oversaturated content jungles like Spotify, iTunes, or Netflix.
 “With newer filmmakers, newer voices, you don’t have a brand,” Wang said.
 “If people don’t know how to find you, it doesn’t matter how wide your audience is.”

 Emerging media aside, the sheer number of streaming choices leaves multimillion-dollar programming struggling for spotlights as well.
-As Alexander points out, “HBO Max is rolling out an entire marketing campaign around using human curators instead of relying on recommendation algorithms.”discover the details
+As Alexander points out, “HBO Max is rolling out an entire marketing campaign around using human curators instead of relying on recommendation algorithms.”

 Happy Friday, readers, and thanks for starting your new year with us.
 The first-ever Podcast Movement Evolutions is one month away in sunny LA, and we can’t wait to share what’s in store.
 Curious about the details?
 We’ve got you covered.